JuliaLang/julia/doc/src/manual/multi-threading.md

 When using multi-threading we have to be careful when using functions that are not [pure](https://en.wikipedia.org/wiki/Pure_function) as we might get a wrong answer.
-For instance functions that have their
+For instance functions that have a
 [name ending with `!`](@ref bang-convention) by convention modify their arguments and thus are not pure.
-However, there are functions that have side effects and their name does not end with `!`.

 ## @threadcall

-All I/O tasks, timers, REPL commands, etc are multiplexed onto a single OS thread via an event loop.
-A patched version of libuv ([http://docs.libuv.org/en/v1.x/](http://docs.libuv.org/en/v1.x/)) provides this functionality.
-Yield points provide for co-operatively scheduling multiple tasks onto the same OS thread.
-I/O tasks and timers yield implicitly while waiting for the event to occur.
-Calling [`yield`](@ref) explicitly allows for other tasks to be scheduled.
+External libraries, such as those called via [`ccall`](@ref), pose a problem for Julia's task-based I/O mechanism.

-Thus, a task executing a [`ccall`](@ref) effectively prevents the Julia scheduler from executing any other tasks till the call returns.
-This is true for all calls into external libraries.
-Exceptions are calls into custom C code that call back into Julia (which may then yield) or C code that calls `jl_yield()` (C equivalent of [`yield`](@ref)).
+If a C library performs a blocking operation, that prevents the Julia scheduler from executing any other tasks until the call returns.
+(Exceptions are calls into custom C code that call back into Julia, which may then yield, or C code that calls `jl_yield()`, the C equivalent of [`yield`](@ref).)

-Note that while Julia code runs on a single thread (by default), libraries used by Julia may launch their own internal threads.
-For example, the BLAS library may start as many threads as there are cores on a machine.

-The [`@threadcall`](@ref) macro addresses scenarios where we do not want a [`ccall`](@ref) to block the main Julia event loop.
+The [`@threadcall`](@ref) macro provides a way to avoid stalling execution in such a scenario.
 It schedules a C function for execution in a separate thread.
 A threadpool with a default size of 4 is used for this.
 The size of the threadpool is controlled via environment variable `UV_THREADPOOL_SIZE`.
 While waiting for a free thread, and during function execution once a thread is available, the requesting task (on the main Julia event loop) yields to other tasks.
-Note that `@threadcall` does not return till the execution is complete.
+Note that `@threadcall` does not return until the execution is complete.
 From a user point of view, it is therefore a blocking call like other Julia APIs.

 It is very important that the called function does not call back into Julia, as it will segfault.